- Découvertes

 2. Ready-to-Drink – Organic Yuzu (bottle)

-A subtle, low-sugar refreshment (10.75g of sugar and 48.75kcal per 250ml, or 59% fewer sugars and 54% fewer calories than a traditional soda), designed as an alternative to sodas... but with much more personality.
-Its secret: fine bubbles, freshness, and a slight zesty bitterness on the finish.
+A subtle and lightly sweetened refreshment (10.75 g of sugars and 48.75 kcal for 250 ml, which is 59% less sugar and 54% fewer calories than a regular soda), designed as an alternative to sodas… but with much more personality.
+Its secret: fine bubbles, freshness, and a slight zesty bitterness at the finish.

-Serve very chilled, as an aperitif, on the terrace or to accompany seafood or vegetable dishes .
-It appeals to lovers of tonic, citrus fruits or those looking for an alcohol-free alternative full of character.
+To be served very cold, as an aperitif, on the terrace, or to accompany iodine-rich or plant-based cuisine.
+It appeals to fans of tonic, citrus, or those looking for a characterful non-alcoholic alternative.

 3. Ready-to-Drink – Organic Yuzu (can)

 The same pleasure in a portable format.
-Light, refined, and convenient to take with you, it's perfect for home, the office, picnics, or events.
-An elegant, low-sugar drink for those who want a refreshing, high-quality break, even on the go, without sacrificing taste.
+Light, refined, and easy to take along, it accompanies you at home, at the office, on a picnic, or at an event.
+An elegant and lightly sweetened drink for those who want a quality refreshing break, even on the go, without ever compromising on taste.

 When to enjoy our yuzu drinks?

-- As an aperitif: Ready-to-Drink, served very cold with a slice of lime.
+- As an aperitif: in Ready-to-Drink, served very cold with a slice of lime.

-- In gastronomy: with a dish of marinated mussels , a yogurt and fresh herb sauce or even a baba ganoush .
+- In gastronomy: with a dish of marinated mussels, a yogurt and fresh herbs sauce, or even a baba ganoush.

-- For dessert: pair with tiramisu , coconut mochi or sesame dessert.
+- For dessert: paired with a tiramisu, a coconut mochi, or a sesame dessert.

 - In mixology: in a non-alcoholic mocktail or a cocktail like a Spritz.